kavat/anubi/README.md

 * particular directories hooks where IOC and malware detections will be applied at files creation/modification

 ![Anubu init](images/anubi_init.png)

+In case of error during rules loading process, only the line with error will be discarded, not the entire file.

 ## conf_anubi.py
 File conf_anubi.py contains personal settings usable by user to customize Anubi, as below: